Georgia–Poland relations

-Georgia–Poland relations refers to foreign relations between Georgia and Poland.
+Georgia–Poland relations refers to the bilateral relations between Georgia and Poland.
 Both nations enjoy close and historically friendly relations, rooted in similar experiences, solidarity and shared struggles against foreign imperialism, especially that of Russia.

 Both countries are full members of the OSCE, the Council of Europe, the World Trade Organization and the United Nations.
+Poland is a member of the EU, which Georgia applied for in 2022.

 History

+Early history

 The documented ties between Georgia and Poland reach back to the 15th century, when the Georgian (Kartlian) King Konstantin sent a diplomatic mission to the Polish King Alexander Jagiellon.
 Later, Polish King Jan III Sobieski tried to establish contacts with Georgia.
 Many Georgians participated in military campaigns led by Poland in the 17th century.
 Bogdan Gurdziecki, a Georgian, who was the greatest authority on all things Persian working in the Polish king's diplomatic service, made frequent diplomatic trips to Persia, on which he obtained, among other things, guarantees upholding earlier privileges for missionaries.
 Already during the rule of King John II Casimir Vasa, he sent on missions to Isfahan, and King Jan III Sobieski availed himself of Gurdziecki's talents in like manner (in 1668, 1671, 1676–1678, in 1682–1684, and in 1687).
 Gurdziecki remained at the court of the shah for several years in the capacity of special resident and representative of the Polish king; it was he who delivered to the shah Suleiman news about the victory of the Polish-led Christian forces at Vienna (1683).